MikeyBCode/twitterComp/README.md

-# Learning to use twitter api for
+# Learning to use twitter api

 Just testing out the twitter api